 We launched our CommunityWisdom survey on coping with COVID-19 challenges as a public service to help guide support efforts, starting in Madison, CT.
 It's now open for more people to share their views and learn from each other.
 If you have already participated, many thanks.
-If you haven't, you can find the survey here.
-It's anonymous and only takes 5 minutes.

 We hear you.
 Here's a brief summary of results to date:

 - Not surprisingly, the vast majority of respondents are feeling more stress than usual -- primarily focused on fear and worry about the health of loved ones.

 - About two-thirds have significant signs of stress: strong emotions or mood swings, lack of energy, and/or difficulty sleeping.